ChrstphrHll/npc_gen/students/Lichie Halliwell.md

 # Lichie Halliwell
 ---
 ### Description
-- Goliath Druid from Aldercrown Empire
+- Goliath Druid from Chillwild Peaks
 - 1st year Assault student in Elkenval
-- long wavy lighter blonde hair that's messy, Gray eyes, and Fair skin
+- short straight strawberry blond hair that's put up, Gray eyes, and Fair skin
 - Is Accessible and Intemperate, and has Patience as their ideal

 ### Organizations